 "Take the first announcement of the Charlatan, for example.
 This is a nine measure flute solo with lots of indications for held notes and pauses.
 I’ve heard the phrase played straight with little or no nuance; I’ve also heard it rushed, as though the soloist was in a hurry to get on to the sparkling Russian Dance that follows it.
 But in the hands of our flautist, Lauren Sileo, the phrase sounded like a magical incantation: The intonation was seductive and mysterious; and the pauses were long, and they accentuated the sustained notes that followed.
 Suddenly we could witness just how gradually this magician was bringing his puppets to life!"

 Lauren Sileo stays busy as a prominent freelance musician in the Washington Metropolitan area.
 Local appearances include performances at The Kennedy Center, The National Cathedral, The Smithsonian American Art Museum, The Music Center at Strathmore and The Joseph Meyerhoff Symphony Hall.
-Ms. Sileo has appeared with the Baltimore, Annapolis, Maryland, South Dakota Symphony Orchestras and the Binghamton and Lexington Philharmonic.
+Ms. Sileo has appeared with the Baltimore, Annapolis, Maryland, Richmond, South Dakota Symphony Orchestras and the Binghamton and Lexington Philharmonic.